Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

-The Voice & Velopharyngeal Dysfunction Center at Boston Children's Hospital is a subspecialty clinic in the Department of Otolaryngology and Communication Enhancement, and is closely associated with the Center for Aero-Digestive Disorders (CADD).
+The Voice & Velopharyngeal Dysfunction Center at Boston Children's Hospital is a subspecialty clinic in the Department of Otolaryngology and Communication Enhancement, and is closely associated with the Center for Airway Disorders.
 Our clinic meets on Mondays at Boston Children's at Waltham, 9 Hope Avenue, Waltham MA.

 We fully evaluate children with voice disorders and/or disorders of the velopharyngeal closure.
 After making an accurate diagnosis, recommendations are made for management of the problem, which may include voice/speech therapy, medical treatment, as well as surgical intervention.
 We communicate regularly with your referring physician and/or your speech clinician.

 Children's will obtain an acoustic measurement, or digital recording, of your child's voice, which allows for interpretation of fundamental frequency, range, loudness, and other characteristics.